moveit/moveit_tutorials/index.rst

 MoveGroup - ROS Wrappers in C++ and Python
 ------------------------------------------
-The simplest way to use MoveIt! through scripting is using the ``move_group_interface``.
-This interface is ideal for beginners and provides unified access to many of the features of MoveIt!.
+The simplest way to use MoveIt through scripting is using the ``move_group_interface``.
+This interface is ideal for beginners and provides unified access to many of the features of MoveIt.

 .. toctree::
    :maxdepth: 1